Towards A Simple and Efficient VDTN Routing Protocol for Data Collection in Smart Cities: Introduction

-Our study aims to show how such VDTN solutions are efficient for collecting sensors' data.
+\begin{enumerate}[nolistsep] \item Most of the previous works consider the forwarding of data between moving nodes, e.g., from vehicles to vehicles.
+In contrast, we compare them for a use case of the data collection from stationary connected-objects to a central server in smart cities.
+In the vision of convergence between V2X communications and the ITS infrastructures, different intermediary nodes with varying mobility profiles exist to assist in the forwarding process.
+In this scenario, we discover several unique dynamics that show each protocol's strengths and weaknesses that need to be highlighted further. \item We investigate the performance of baseline routing protocols in unique data collection settings in smart cities, where multiple ITS infrastructure units such as RSUs can function as Internet Point-of-Presences.
+Public transport, such as public buses with their predetermined mobility, are also involved in the data collection.
+The results strengthen our belief that instead of designing complex routing protocols, we can develop a simple protocol that can be efficient and high-performing.
+We believe in assessing the strengths and weaknesses of those baseline routing protocols as a step towards the new routing protocol. \end{enumerate} Our study aims to show how such VDTN solutions are efficient for collecting sensors' data.
 To investigate each of the strategy's potential, we devise scenarios where a sufficient number of cars are equipped with communications and networking capabilities.
-We implement schemes where 37 static wireless sensors are almost evenly spread out in the city.
+We implement scenarios where 37 static wireless sensors are almost evenly spread out in the city.
 There are also 5 PoPs where vehicles can offload the collected data from sensors and forward them to the central server.
 We also explore the impact of different mobility patterns on the networking performance of the data collection system.
-Two types of vehicles: cars and buses, are used in the simulation.
-Cars represent random vehicle movement, while buses moving along their predetermined route represent a predictable mobility pattern typically available in smart cities.
-Ideally, the routing protocol used in this kind of setting needs to consider these different mobility types to exploit them for better performances.
+Two types of vehicles: cars and buses are used in the simulation.
+Cars represent random vehicle movement, while buses moving along their predetermined route represent a predictable mobility pattern commonly found in smart cities.
+Ideally, the routing protocol used in this kind of setting needs to consider these different mobility types to exploit them and get better performances.
 Due to their simplicity, the four baseline routing protocols investigated in this study do not recognize these factors.
 Yet, it is crucial to understand how they perform under this unique scenario for future refinement.
-The Key Performance Indicators (KPIs) used for comparison are Delivery Probability, Average Latency, and Overhead Ratio, as commonly used in other previous works \cite{agussalim_comparison_2014, hadiwardoyo_deploying_2015, giannini_delay_2016, spaho_2016_evaluation, hernandez-jimenez_modeling_2019}.
+The Key Performance Indicators (KPIs) that we used for comparison are Delivery Probability, Average Latency, and Overhead Ratio, as commonly used in other previous works \cite{agussalim_comparison_2014, hadiwardoyo_deploying_2015, giannini_delay_2016, spaho_2016_evaluation, hernandez-jimenez_modeling_2019}.